Construction Superintendent Responsibilities

 Handling Accounting Functions

 The superintendent also maintains all records pertaining to labor and material costs, often enlisting the aid of construction management software, a secretary, or an accounting clerk.
 On larger jobs, they often work with all three.
-They also track inventory of all materials and supplies to help ensure against loss and help keep the job on schedule.
+Superintendents also track inventory of all materials and supplies to help ensure against loss and help keep the job on schedule.

 Coordinating All Onsite Activities

 A construction superintendent is responsible for coordinating all of the work carried out by laborers and tradespeople.
 They work closely with architects and engineers, lawyers, and other professionals as well.
-Superintendents also coordinate work schedules in a way that prevents conflicts in the workflow, seeing to it that things get done in a proper and precise order and that the materials to do the job are in place when the task comes up in the workflow.
+Superintendents also coordinate work schedules in a way that prevents conflicts in the workflow, ensuring that things get done in a proper and precise order and that the materials to do the job are in place when the task comes up in the workflow.

 Experience and Education

 Educational requirements are broad and also vary by employer.
-Some will accept an applicant who has an adequate amount of experience, while other will typically only consider candidates who hold a four-year college degree in the field of construction project management and can demonstrate a proven success record in other areas within the industry.
+Some will accept an applicant who has an adequate amount of experience, while other will typically consider only candidates who hold a four-year college degree in the field of construction project management and can demonstrate a proven success record in other areas within the industry.